Greensborough

 An assessment of population growth drivers in Greensborough reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Greensborough is forecasted to experience significant population increase in the top quartile of statistical areas nationally.
-By 2041, the area's population is expected to increase by 7,735 persons, reflecting a total increase of 36.1% over the 17 years from Aug 2025.
+Based on projected demographic shifts, Greensborough is forecasted to experience significant population increase, with an expected rise of 7,735 persons to 2041 based on the latest population numbers, reflecting a total increase of 36.0% over the 17-year period.

 Frequently Asked Questions - Population